EmilyV99/foo/zq255summary.md

 * `Liquid` (renamed from `Water`) has had many features added now, including being able to passively heal or damage the player, require higher level flippers to swim in, have a custom drown damage/sfx, and can have some corners of it act as 'shallow' based on some flags. (`Shallow Liquid` was changed from `Shallow Water` similarly)
 * [`Lock Block` combos](#chests--lockblocks) are now highly configurable. (`Triggers` tab features can attempt to unlock the block)
 * `Save Point` type combos can be set to restore a percentage of the player's Life and/or Magic when interacted with, in addition to popping up the save menu. (`Triggers` tab features can 'interact' with the save point)

+### Fire Types
+Previously, there were 4 different types of fire; 'Level 1 candle' (any), 'Level 2+ candle' (red candle), 'Magic' (book), 'Din's Fire'.
+The exact way some of these worked (such is if Din's Fire fire would trigger 'Magic' fire flags) actually changed several times in the program's history... but now these are all customizable!
+The system has been slightly tweaked, and now there are 4 distinctly labelled levels of fire (`Any`, `Strong`, `Magic`, `Divine`).
+Any `Fire` type weapon will always trigger `Any` type fire, but what other types it can trigger are completely configurable on the items (or via scripts). `Boomerang` items also have these settings, though must be specifically set to trigger `Any` type fire.

+Additionally, via the combo editor `Triggers` tab, a combo can "ignite" certain weapons that touch it, granting them the property of one or more of these fire types (ex. 'shooting an arrow through a torch').
+This does NOT have a graphical effect on the weapon by default, that must be scripted if desired.

 ### New Bottles
 The `Bottle` item type can be set to one of up to 256 separate 'slots'- you usually want at most one item per slot.
 When either the player picks up an item of the `Bottle Fillers` item type, makes a purchase in a `Bottle Shop` room type, or collects a Fairy with a `Bug Net`, a bottle can be filled with a type of "contents".
 In `Quest->Misc Data->Bottle Types`, these contents can be configured.<br/><img src="https://cdn.discordapp.com/attachments/1162478250208022679/1162809697905160372/bottletype1.png?ex=653d49eb&is=652ad4eb&hm=315a0d6913a16918137606a995935ef977b836d713422704b1dd00e6127bd437&" alt="Screenshot of the editor, showing a 'Red Potion' bottle type that restores 100% of the 'Life' counter" width="50%" height="50%"/><img src="https://cdn.discordapp.com/attachments/1162478250208022679/1162809698219720857/bottletype2.png?ex=653d49ec&is=652ad4ec&hm=d50a71f50b6ca2af1293358fe2ecc7417b147d65678161a3e35ccebca5fcf9c4&" alt="Screenshot of the editor, showing a 'Fairy' bottle type that restores 48 of the 'Life' counter, and is used automatically on death" width="50%" height="50%"/>